➡️ POSITIONS GUIDE

 Even more, flag football has opened doors for female athletes who want to play football.
 In 2010, flag football became a growing high school sport among female athletes in various parts of the country, and participation has increased since then.
 In fact, the National Association of Intercollegiate Athletics (NAIA), in collaboration with the NFL and Reigning Champs, will launch the first college sanctioned women’s flag football league in the spring of 2021.

 Even though several leagues follow basic flag football rules, you won’t find one standardized rule book across all organizations—mostly because there are many different versions of flag football out there.
 So, some 7 on 7 flag football rules may differ from 5 on 5, for example.

 Generally, highly-competitive leagues with larger teams tend to adopt more lenient rules.
-College teams and the American Flag Football League (AFFL) compete 7 on 7 and allow certain types of contact, like open arm blocking and holding the chest.
+College teams and some other flag football leagues compete 7 on 7 and allow certain types of contact, like open arm blocking and holding the chest.
 Other teams might allow contact above the hip and below the neck.
 That’s why some 7 on 7 flag foot rules require players to wear soft shell helmets.